-This video provides an expert-level analysis of the First Circuit Court of Appeals' ruling in Granata v.
-Campbell, which vacated a lower court's decision upholding the Massachusetts handgun roster.
-Host Mark Smith, a constitutional attorney, explains the strategic implications of the remand under the Bruen standard, focusing on the 'common use' test and the court's potential motivation to avoid Supreme Court review.
+This video provides an expert analysis of the First Circuit Court of Appeals' ruling in Granata v.
+Campbell, which vacated a lower court's decision on the Massachusetts handgun roster.
+Host Mark W. Smith, a constitutional attorney, explains the legal implications of the remand under the Bruen standard and discusses the strategic importance of avoiding a definitive ruling that could impact future Second Amendment litigation.
+The analysis highlights the 'common use' test from Heller and speculates on the court's motivations for delaying a final decision.

-This video provides an expert-level analysis of the Rodi V. Bonta case, challenging California's ammunition ban.
-It details how Judge Benitez applied the Heller test, finding the ban unconstitutional due to a lack of historical precedent for ammunition background checks.
-The discussion covers the Ninth Circuit's review, the impact of the Bruen decision, and the potential remand of the case for further consideration.
+This video provides an expert-level legal analysis of the Rodi v.
+Bonta case concerning California's ammunition ban.
+The speaker, a licensed attorney specializing in Second Amendment litigation, breaks down how Judge Benitez's ruling, based on the Heller test, found the ban unconstitutional.
+The discussion covers the impact of the Bruen decision on the Ninth Circuit's review and the potential for the case to be remanded back to Judge Benitez.

 Gun Laws by State